-- In an older baby or toddler, pale poos that float can be a sign of illnesses like coeliac disease – go to the Doctor.
+- In an older baby or toddler, pale baby poo that float can be a sign of illnesses like a coeliac disease – you need to go to the Doctor.

 If your baby has pale or white stools take her (along with a dirty nappy) along to see your GP immediately as there is a rare condition called biliary atresia when babies develop jaundice but are not unwell and have white or pale poo due to obstruction in the bile flow.
 This can be serious so must be reported immediately.

 If your newborn baby is producing green poo and seems very unsettled it is important to make sure that your baby is latched on at the breast and feeding well.
-Visit your local drop in NHS breastfeeding clinic so they can watch you feed your baby.
+Visit your local drop in NHS breastfeeding clinic so they can watch your baby breastfeeding.

 It is also worth getting unusual green poo checked out to rule out other more serious problems such as a problem or blockage in your baby’s gut.